DaveHJT/Damage-Minecraft-Squid-Workshop-Project/README.md

 # Damage-Datapack-Minecraft-Squid-Workshop
-A minecraft library for custom instant damage.
+A minecraft datapack library for a custom damage system, including custom death message and pvp kills count.

 ## Abstract
 As we all know, custom damage has always been a pain for datapack developers, since minecraft only provided very high level API such as instant_damage, poison and wither effects,bu the damage amount cannot be customized, and these effects cannot be accumulated in a single tick.
 The only low level API that can be accessed by commands----attribute, is useful for editing mobs' health, but it's read-only for players.